alphagov/govuk-developer-docs/source/manual/cookie-consent-on-govuk.html.md

 ## Overview

-(On 2 July 2019 the ICO clarified their position on cookie consent.
-As and when any changes are made to GOV.UK this guidance will be updated)

 GOV.UK sets 4 types of cookies: essential (also called "strictly necessary"); website usage; communications and marketing; settings.
 These are detailed on the [cookie settings page on GOV.UK][cookie settings page].

-Cookies are set from the first point of entry on GOV.UK and users can manage their consent via the banner or [cookie settings page].
+Users can manage their consent via the banner or [cookie settings page].
 "Strictly necessary" cookies cannot be switched off by users as they're essential to site functionality.

 Cookie consent is set to last for 1 year, after which the consent cookie will expire and users will be shown the cookie banner and prompted for consent again.